-- 2. When the Board decides to change the use of Board property that is being used for providing a child care program, the district will ensure that the Ministry of Education is notified with the required information. - 3.
+- 2. When the Board decides to change the use of Board property that is being used for providing a child care program, the district will ensure that the Ministry of Education and Child Care is notified with the required information. - 3.
 If child care programs are to be provided on Board property, the Superintendent will evaluate, on an ongoing basis, whether those programs are best provided by the Board, licensees other than the Board, or a combination of both. - 4.
-Child care programs will be operated for a fee no greater than the direct costs the District incurs in providing the child care program. - 5.
-Fees for the use of Board property by licensees other than the District will not exceed the direct and indirect costs the District incurs in making Board property available for the child care program. - 6.
+District child care programs will be operated for a fee no greater than the direct costs the District incurs in providing the child care program. - 5.
+Fees for the use of Board property by licensees other than the District will not exceed the direct and indirect costs the District incurs in making Board property available for the child care program. - a.
+Licensees who operate child care programs in district facilities may not operate for-profit operations. - 6.
 If child care programs are operated by a licensee other than the District, the District will require the licensee to agree to comply with this administrative procedure. - 7.
 Children attending school age care operated by the District are considered students under the School Act, and the records are considered student records.
-As with the operation of schools, school age care programs offered by a Board are operated on a secular, non-sectarianbasis. - 8.
+As with the operation of schools, school age care programs offered by a Board are operated on a secular, non-sectarian basis. - 8.
 If the District decides to operate a child care program it must be operated in a manner that fosters Indigenous reconciliation in child care.
 In particular, the child care program will be operated consistently with the following principles of the British Columbia Declaration on the Rights of Indigenous Peoples Act: - 8.1 Indigenous peoples have the right, without discrimination, to the improvement of their economic and social conditions, including in the area of education; - 8.2 Indigenous peoples have the right to the dignity and diversity of their cultures, traditions, histories and aspirations which shall be appropriately reflected in education; and - 8.3 Is inclusive and consistent with the principles of anti-racism and non-discrimination set out in the British Columbia Human Rights Code. - 9.
-Any contract with a licensee other than the District to provide a child care program on Board property must be in writing and subject to review no less than annually.
-The contract must contain: - 9.1 A description of the direct and indirect costs for which the licensee is responsible; - 9.2 An agreement by the licensee to comply with this administrative procedure and all other applicable policies; - 9.3 A provision describing how the agreement can be terminated by the Board or licensee; - 9.4 An allocation of responsibility to ensure adequate insurance is in place to protect the interests of the Board; - 9.5 A statement that the agreement can only be amended in writing, signed by the Board and the licensee; - 9.6 A requirement for the licensee to maintain appropriate standards of performance; and - 9.7 A requirement that the licensee must at all times maintain the required license to operate a child care facility.
+Any contract with a licensee other than the District to provide a child care program on Board property must be in writing and subject to review no more than annually.
+The contract must contain: - 9.1 A description of the direct and indirect costs for which the licensee is responsible; - 9.2 An agreement by the licensee to comply with this administrative procedure and all other applicable policies; - 9.3 A provision describing how the agreement can be terminated by the Board or licensee; - 9.4 An allocation of responsibility to ensure adequate insurance is in place to protect the interests of the Board; - 9.5 A statement that the agreement can only be amended in writing, signed by the Board and the licensee;